Motorist fatally shoots passenger who stabbed him along Lincoln County highway

 The driver had a handgun and shot Johnson, Binder said.
 Johnson died at the scene.

-Police don't know a motive for Johnson stabbing the driver.
+Investigators don't know why Johnson stabbed the driver.
 Binder said the woman corroborated the driver's account.

 Binder said Friday that the case was still being investigated.
 Results of the police investigation will be forwarded to the Lincoln County Prosecuting Attorney's Office for review.